Pedro-Bronsveld/anki-editor/README.md

 * `anki-editor.checkJsLevel`: Sets the level of type checking for embedded Javascript type errors.
   The values `"on"`, `"default"` and `"off"` correspond to the values `true`, `undefined` and `false` of the [`checkJs`](https://www.typescriptlang.org/tsconfig#checkJs) property in the TypeScript compiler options.

+* `anki-editor.sourceControl.enable`: Toggles in-memory source control.
+  Showing changes made since a card template or stylesheet was first loaded in the current VSCode window session.

 ## Credits